palomavila/palomavila/README.md

 ### About me
 Hi, my name is Paloma and I was born in São Paulo.

-I'm stutying both: Back-end and Front-end 💯
+I'm studying both: Back-end and Front-end 💯

 I love coding and I'm from Brazil 👩‍💻 Yes,I'm **25 years old** and studying Analysis and systems development.